IBE160/SG-Pre-terminal/docs/epics.md

 **Acceptance Criteria:**
 1. A protected API endpoint (e.g., `/dashboard/summary`) is created.
 2. The endpoint returns the current user's total income, total expenses, and net balance for a default period (e.g., current month).
-3. The endpoint also returns data structured for use in a charting library (e.g., expenses grouped by category).
+3. The endpoint also returns data structured for use in a donut chart (expenses grouped by category).
 4. The endpoint is tested for performance and accuracy.

 ---